OpenDataology/website/content/en/docs/external-add-ons/fairing/install-fairing.md

 +++
-title = "Install Kubeflow Fairing" description = "Setting up your Kubeflow Fairing development environment" weight = 10
+title = "Install OpenDataology Fairing" description = "Setting up your OpenDataology Fairing development environment" weight = 10

 +++
 {{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
+This guide contains outdated information pertaining to OpenDataology 1.0.
+This guide needs to be updated for OpenDataology 1.1.
 {{% /alert %}}

-You can use Kubeflow Fairing to build, train, and deploy machine learning (ML) models in a hybrid cloud environment directly from Python code or a Jupyter notebook.
-This guide describes how to install Kubeflow Fairing in your development environment for [local development][local], or [development in a hosted notebook][hosted].
+You can use OpenDataology Fairing to build, train, and deploy machine learning (ML) models in a hybrid cloud environment directly from Python code or a Jupyter notebook.
+This guide describes how to install OpenDataology Fairing in your development environment for [local development][local], or [development in a hosted notebook][hosted].

-## Using Kubeflow Fairing with Kubeflow notebooks
+## Using OpenDataology Fairing with OpenDataology notebooks

-Kubeflow notebook servers that are built from one of the standard Jupyter Docker images include Kubeflow Fairing and come preconfigured for using Kubeflow Fairing to run training jobs on your Kubeflow cluster.
+OpenDataology notebook servers that are built from one of the standard Jupyter Docker images include OpenDataology Fairing and come preconfigured for using OpenDataology Fairing to run training jobs on your OpenDataology cluster.

-If you use a Kubeflow notebook server that was built from a custom Jupyter Docker image as your development environment, follow the instruction on [setting up Kubeflow Fairing in a hosted notebook environment][hosted].
+If you use a OpenDataology notebook server that was built from a custom Jupyter Docker image as your development environment, follow the instruction on [setting up OpenDataology Fairing in a hosted notebook environment][hosted].

-## Set up Kubeflow Fairing for local development
+## Set up OpenDataology Fairing for local development

-Follow these instructions to set up Kubeflow Fairing for local development.
+Follow these instructions to set up OpenDataology Fairing for local development.
 This guide has been tested on Linux and Mac OS X. Currently, this guide has not been tested on Windows.

 ### Set up Python

-1. You need **Python 3.6** or later to use Kubeflow Fairing.
+1. You need **Python 3.6** or later to use OpenDataology Fairing.
 To check if you have Python 3.6 or later installed, run the following command:

     ```bash